The Interior Art Project

 into Collectors Prints

-I work exclusively with medium-format chromogenic film—no
+I work exclusively with medium-format

-Photography).
-This choice allows me to
+Phoshop.
+This choice allows me to capture the subtle nuances of natural

-capture the subtle nuances of natural patterns and the infinite variations of
+patterns and the infinite variations of light with exceptional fidelity.
+My

-light with exceptional fidelity.
-My camera’s viewfinder is cropped to a 16:9
+camera’s viewfinder is cropped to a 16:9 ratio, offering a more dynamic

-ratio, offering a more dynamic composition than the near-square format of
+composition than the near-square format of traditional medium-format film.
+This

-into interior spaces, enhancing the perception of openness.
-My prints are
+elongated proportion integrates seamlessly into interior spaces, enhancing the

-produced using Durst Lambda technology on chromogenic paper, renowned for its
+perception of openness.
+My prints are produced using Durst Lambda technology on

-rich, delicate color rendering.
-They are then mounted to museum standards by
+chromogenic paper, renowned for its rich, delicate color rendering.
+They are

-prints, regardless of size, and is
+photograph is strictly limited to 30 prints, regardless of size, and is individually trackable with an Arttrust™

-individually trackable with an Arttrust™ seal (see Art
+seal (see Art

 Prints).
 These exclusive